DVD, DIGITAL DOWNLOAD

 Accessing and recording the historically secretive lifeways of the Andean Holy Mountain Tradition required cultural sensitivity and energetic invisibility.
-To meet the film's technical requirements, maintain operational harmony and assure cosmological integrity the Apus asked me to work solo, thus combining all of my experience as a Paqo and producer-director-cameraman to create an offering from within the tradition.
+To meet the film's technical requirements, maintain operational harmony and assure cosmological integrity the Apus asked me to work solo, combining all of my experience as a Paqo and producer-director-cameraman to create an offering from within the tradition.

 Following completion of principle photography in 2010, I allocated time to wind down my teaching and client responsibilities, relocate my family and support the birth of our second child.
 This period provided space for reflection and reminded me not to get in the way of how the project wanted to present Itself.

 The editorial process took fourteen months to complete.
 It was an unorthodox approach executed in a single pass from beginning to end relying on the energetics of the prayers and the rhythms of the native Quechua language.
 When my colleagues and I completed the Spanish and English translations, I set about clarifying the dialogue to make it more accessible to western audiences and generated subtitles.
 After sitting with the film for several more weeks I made a secondary edit to decrease the overall length and began mastering the film for release.

 The film’s inspiration, production and distribution has been one of deep trust, listening, inter-cultural and inter-dimensional integration into an ancient way of being – a personal and professional paradigm rooted in our natural, unified state of consciousness and "ayni”, unconditional right relationship.
 This legacy project has Directors beyond myself, and as such, has drawn support from individuals and organizations that have recognized the call.
 I am deeply grateful for their collaboration and understanding.
 I am deeply appreciative of my Andean colleagues and the individuals and organizations who have helped realize this film.
 And I give thanks to our collective Ancestors who set this all in motion so long ago."

 Raised in Northern California, Jeffrey's work, studies and spiritual explorations have taken him across five continents and multiple traditions.
-His personal and professional experience has provided firsthand knowledge of varying systems, ideologies and perceptual realities.
+His personal and professional experience has offered firsthand knowledge of varying systems, ideologies and perceptual realities.